 Hearing on “Lowering the Cost of Prescription Drugs: Reducing Barriers to Market Competition”

 The Health Subcommittee held a legislative hearing on Wednesday, March 13, at 10 am in the John D. Dingell Room, 2123 Rayburn House Office Building.
 The hearing is entitled, “Lowering the Cost of Prescription Drugs: Reducing Barriers to Market Competition.”
-The bills to be the subject of the legislative hearing are as follow:

 H.R.
 938, the "Bringing Low-cost Options and Competition while Keeping Incentives for New Generics (BLOCKING) Act of 2019," introduced by Reps.
 Schrader (D-OR) and Carter (R-GA), would discourage parking of 180-day exclusivity by a first generic applicant by allowing FDA to approve a subsequent generic application prior to the first applicant’s first date of commercial marketing when the following four conditions have all been met: (1) the subsequent application is ready for full approval; (2) a minimum of 30 months has passed since at least one first applicant submitted their application for the drug; (3) any related patent litigation has been fully resolved; and (4) no first applicant is approved.